King Charles III and Queen Camilla have been married for 18 years. But to one degree or another, they've been by each other's side for 50.

 Charles' parents also hosted a party for him at Buckingham Palace, and Camilla was not among the 850 guests invited.

-Their first public appearance together since Diana's death occurred Jan.
-28, 1999, when they were photographed leaving Annabel Elliot's 50th birthday party at the Ritz in London.
+Charles and Camilla's first public appearance together since Diana's death occurred Jan.
+28, 1999, when they were photographed leaving her sister Annabel 50th birthday party at the Ritz in London.

 Camilla didn't stand with the family but did attend the funeral when the Queen Mother died in 2002.
 As the years went on, Camilla was generally accepted as Charles' companion, but she wasn't making "official" royal appearances.

-Charles, like the 1996 statement claimed, didn't necessarily see himself remarrying.
-But in the fall of 2004, Camilla was informed ahead of the wedding of Charles' godson Edward van Cutsem—who was a page boy at Charles and Diana's wedding, and whose mother Emilie had told Camilla in 1985 that Charles was in a sorry state and needed her—that she would be seated a few rows behind Charles and they would have to arrive and leave separately, because they were not husband and wife.
+Charles, as his 1996 statement asserted, didn't necessarily see himself remarrying.
+But in the fall of 2004, Camilla was informed ahead of the wedding of Charles' godson Edward van Cutsem—who was a page boy at Charles and Diana's wedding, and whose mother Emilie had told Camilla in 1985 that Charles was in a sorry state and needed her—that she would be seated a few rows behind Charles.
+She was told she'd have to arrive and leave separately, because they were not husband and wife.

-"She's not the wicked stepmother," Harry said in 2005.
+"She's not the wicked stepmother," Harry told an interviewer in 2005.
 "She's a wonderful woman and she's made my father very, very happy."

-Marriage the second time around has been as close to an idyll for Charles and Camilla as it gets.
+And for the past 18 years, marriage the second time around has been as close to an idyll as it gets.

 "He's definitely a more relaxed person since she's been on the scene," the Mail's Rebecca English told Town & Country.
 "I think we're starting to see a bit more of what he's like in private as well and she's responsible for bringing that out in him.
 It's a side to him that everyone really likes."

-At the time of their marriage, the couple assuaged the still-critical public with word that, one day down the road, Camilla would go by princess consort, rather than queen consort—but the ice has thawed so much that, more recently, there's been speculation that she will go by queen, as daughter-in-law Kate Middleton absolutely will when William becomes king.
+At the time of their marriage, the couple assuaged the still-critical public with word that, one day down the road, Camilla would go by princess consort, rather than queen consort.

-In 2016, the queen made her a member of the Privy Council, her highest-ranking advisors.
+In 2016, the queen made her a member of the Privy Council, the monarch's highest-ranking advisors.
 Though it still barely equaled half of Charles' jam-packed schedule, in addition to being patron or president of more than 90 organizations, she carried out 219 engagements in 2018, including 70 overseas.
-She and Charles also just made history with a trip to Cuba, becoming the first members of the royal family to ever go there on an official trip.
-And what worked for Charles nearly 48 years ago did, in fact, end up working for a lot of other people.
+She and Charles made history in 2019 when they became the first members of the royal family to ever make an official trip to Cuba.